 - congenital cardiac anomalies: especially if large 5

-- fetal cardiac tumours: e.g. fetal pericardial teratoma
+- fetal cardiac tumors: e.g. fetal pericardial teratoma

 - increased incidence of chromosomal anomalies 3,5:

-A fetal pericardial effsion is typically seen as anechoic fluid component greater than 2 mm surrounding the heart (similar to adults).
-There is no colour flow with Doppler interrogation (c.f. congential cardiac diverticulum 6).
-If the volume is relatively small, it may present as a lenticular or ovoid collection whereas larger pericardial effusion may give a heart beating in a "bag of water" type appearence.
+A fetal pericardial effusion is typically seen as anechoic fluid component greater than 2 mm surrounding the heart (similar to adults), which may be demonstrated by B-mode or M-mode ultrasonography.
+If the volume is relatively small, it may present as a lenticular or ovoid collection whereas larger pericardial effusion may give a heart beating in a "bag of water" type appearance.

 A careful search for other associations (inclusive of features of hydrops) is recommended.